Survey of Low-Resource Machine Translation: Data Sources

 \subsection{Low-resource Languages and Web-crawling}

 Large-scale crawling faces several problems when targeting low-resource language pairs.
-Typical crawling pipelines require several stages and make use of resources such as text preprocessors, bilingual dictionaries, sentence-embedding tools and translation systems, all of which may be unavailable or of poor quality for low-resource languages.
-Also, parallel sentences are so rare for low-resource languages that even a small false-positive rate will result in a crawled corpus that is mostly noise (e.g. sentences that are badly aligned, sentences in the wrong language, or fragments of html/javascript).
+Typical crawling pipelines require several stages and make use of resources such as text preprocessors, bilingual dictionaries, sentence-embedding tools and translation systems, all of which may be unavailable or of poor quality for low-resource pairs.
+Also, parallel sentences are so rare for low-resource language pairs (relative to the size of the web) that even a small false-positive rate will result in a crawled corpus that is mostly noise (e.g. sentences that are badly aligned, sentences in the wrong language, or fragments of html/javascript).

 One of the first stages of any crawling effort is language identification, perhaps thought to be a solved problem with wide-coverage open-source toolkits such as CLD3.\footnote{\url{https://github.com/google/cld3}} However it has been noted \citep{caswellc2020lid} that language identification can perform quite poorly on web-crawled corpora, especially on low-resource languages, where it is affected by class imbalance, similar languages, encoding problems and domain mismatches.
-Further down the crawling pipeline, common techniques for document alignment rely on the existence of translation systems \cite{uszkoreit-EtAl:2010:PAPERS,W11-4624} or sentence embeddings \citep{artetxe-schwenk-2019-margin}, which again may not be of sufficient quality in low-resource languages, and so we often have to fall back on older, heuristic alignment techniques \citep{hunalign}.
+Further down the crawling pipeline, common techniques for document alignment and sentence alignment rely on the existence of translation systems \cite{uszkoreit-EtAl:2010:PAPERS, sennrich-volk-2010-mt,W11-4624} or sentence embeddings \citep{artetxe-schwenk-2019-margin}, which again may not be of sufficient quality in low-resource languages and so we often have to fall back on older, heuristic alignment techniques \citep{hunalign} (and even this may perform worse if a bilingual lexicon is not available).
 The consequence is that the resulting corpora are extremely noisy and require extensive filtering before they can be useful for NMT training.